Alec13355/EITL/src/content/blog/azure-openai-responses-api/index.md

 No magic.
 No vendor lock-in to a heavy SDK.
 Just HTTP requests and JSON parsing.

 If you're shipping real products with Azure OpenAI, this is the foundation you need.

+Need help with properly indexing your documents?
+Drop a line via email or on Linkedin.
+I'm happy to help!